solo-io/supergloo/docs/content/guides/multicluster_communication.md

 To illustrate these concepts, we will assume that:

 * Gloo Mesh is [installed and running on the `mgmt-cluster`]({{% versioned_link_path fromRoot="/setup/#install-gloo-mesh" %}})
-* In addition to the mgmt-cluster, there is another established cluster called the `remote-cluster`.
-In this example, both clusters are client clusters that are watched by Gloo Mesh, with the `mgmt-cluster` performing double-duty as both a watched cluster, and a cluster with Gloo Mesh itself installed.
+* There is another cluster called the `remote-cluster`.
+In this example, both the `mgmt-cluster` and `remote-cluster` are client clusters that are watched by Gloo Mesh, and the `mgmt-cluster` is performing double-duty as both a watched cluster, and the cluster with Gloo Mesh itself installed.
 * Istio is [installed on both client clusters]({{% versioned_link_path fromRoot="/guides/installing_istio" %}})
 * Both client clusters are [registered with Gloo Mesh]({{% versioned_link_path fromRoot="/guides/#two-registered-clusters" %}})
 * The `bookinfo` app is [installed across the two clusters]({{% versioned_link_path fromRoot="/guides/#bookinfo-deployed-on-two-clusters" %}})